mkantor/silk/README.md

 If you run that and make a request to it from a web browser, you'll see "Hello, " appear quickly, then "world!" appear after two seconds.
 You can [try it out on StackBlitz][silk-example-server-stackblitz].

+[^1]: `"jsx": "react"` may seem odd because Silk isn't related to React, but TypeScript's JSX configuration is based around React's semantics.

 [jsx]: https://facebook.github.io/jsx/
 [readable-stream]: https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream